Edit Leeds gains contemporary city-centre base, Joel Spence appointed Chief Digital and Growth Officer

 You can now find Edit Leeds at No 1 Whitehall Riverside, a prime location just a five-minute walk from the Leeds railway station and boasting spectacular riverside views.

 The new premises allow us to be better connected to our clients and staff across the Kin + Carta connective.
-In turn, this helps us continue to deliver exceptional results for clients, including Shell, Bank of Montreal, Vue Cinemas, and Jaguar Land Rover.
+In turn, this helps us continue to deliver exceptional results for clients, including Shell, Bank of Montreal, Vue Cinemas, and a premium automotive brand.

 It’s an exciting time for Edit.
 We’ve seen continued growth in our financial services, travel and leisure, retail, and pharmaceuticals client portfolio, with recent wins including SunLife, Online Casinos, and Black Tomato.

 Our office redesign has allowed us to create a bright and open space that perfectly reflects how we like to work.

 The vibrant layout, fitted out by Design Tonic, includes modern break-out areas and plenty of meeting rooms embedded with video call technology to facilitate collaborative working across locations and between Kin + Carta brands, ultimately allowing us to deliver even better work for our clients.